Diversity, Equity, Access, and Inclusion

 The Department is eager to promote applicants for the Presidential Postdoctoral Research Fellows Program, which recognizes and supports scholars who can contribute to the University’s diversity, broadly defined, including members of groups that have been historically and are presently underrepresented in the academy or in particular disciplines, such as racial and ethnic minorities and women in STEM.
 The Presidential Postdoctoral Research Fellows Program is meant to encourage early-career scholars to pursue a career in academia by supporting their postdoctoral work at the University.
 Please directly contact a prospective Faculty mentor at any time, irrespective of posted deadlines, so that we may coach you on your application, and help you direct it to the right place.

 The Department supports the activities of the Princeton Women in Geosciences (PWiGS).
-Its primary mission is is to increase the retention and boost the morale of women in the Earth Sciences through the development of an active peer network and the fostering of mentorship.
+Their primary mission is to increase the retention and boost the morale of women in the Earth Sciences through the development of an active peer network and the fostering of mentorship.
 PWiGS strives to create a support system for female scientists at all career levels that values academic achievement and satisfaction, promotes work-life balance, and initiates positive conversations about both.

 The Department supports and encourages its members, including undergraduate students and graduate students, to engage in public service.
 Many of these activities are centrally coordinated at the University level, but our Faculty and staff are eager to help you find meaningful opportunities with domain-specific angles, and will support and recognize your individual and collective engagement.
 Students, talk to your advisors - and do contact one of our Committee members if you have any questions related to this important aspect of your education.